 “An elephant in the wild consumes 300 kg of leaves and grass containing a high percentage of water a day.
 In captivity elephants eat about 30 kg of dry forage, 10 kg of vegetables and 10 kg of bread.
 An elephant drinks 100-300 liters of water a day depending on the air temperature”.
 Source

 And judging by the number of tusks found during last few centuries even in the Extreme North and the Arctic islands there were lots of mammoths there.
 When the Arctic died, perhaps because of a catastrophe, the planet pump was destroyed, water circulation of the planet changed and the Little Ice Age started.
 The Dutch say that even in 14th century there were hotheads who went to that barren but still existing continent.
 Few came back alive.
 But thanks to them we now know what we know.
 Maybe the continent was plunging and freezing slowly otherwise trips and exploration would be impossible.
-In that case, something other disaster occurred to mammoths frozen rapidly with undigested food in their stomachs.
+In that case, some other disaster occurred to mammoths frozen rapidly with undigested food in their stomachs.
 And maybe it happened much later.
 Or maybe the descriptions (and maps) remained from the time the continent was inhabited?

 That is how Borisenko describes the beginning of the Little Ice Age in his book “Climate and Human Activity”: